Pith helmet: Colonial pattern

-The British Colonial pattern pith helmet, in turn, influenced the designs of other European pith helmets, including the Spanish and Filipino designs by the latter half of the 19th century and the early 20th century.
+The British Colonial pattern pith helmet, in turn, influenced the designs of other European pith helmets, including the Spanish and Filipino designs, by the latter half of the 19th century and the early 20th century.

 Wolseley pattern

 The Wolseley pattern helmet is a distinctive British design developed and popularised in the late 19th and early 20th century.
 It was the official designation for the universal sun helmet worn by the British Army from 1899 to 1948 and described in the 1900 Dress Regulations as "the Wolseley pattern cork helmet".
-It is named after Garnet Wolseley, 1st Viscount Wolseley.
-With its swept-back brim, it provided greater protection from the sun than the old Colonial pattern helmet, and its use was soon widespread among British personnel serving overseas as well as some Canadian units.
-It continues to be used by the Royal Marines, both in full dress as worn by the Royal Marines Band Service, and in number 1 dress ('blues') on certain ceremonial occasions.
+It is named after Field Marshal The 1st Viscount Wolseley.
+With its swept-back brim, it provided greater protection from the sun than the old Colonial pattern helmet.
+Its use was soon widespread among British personnel serving overseas and some Canadian units.
+It continues to be used by the Royal Marines, both in full dress as worn by the Royal Marines Band Service and in number 1 dress ("blues") on certain ceremonial occasions.

 Home Service helmet

-At the same time, a similar helmet (of dark blue cloth over the cork and incorporating a bronze spike) had been proposed for use in non-tropical areas.
+At the same time, a similar helmet (of dark-blue cloth over the cork and incorporating a bronze spike) had been proposed for use in non-tropical areas.
 The British Army formally adopted this headgear, which they called the Home Service helmet, in 1878 (leading to the retirement of the shako).
-Most British line infantry (with the exception of fusiliers regiments) wore the helmet until 1902 when the khaki Service Dress was introduced.
-It was also worn by engineers, artillery (with a ball rather than a spike) and various administrative and other corps (again with a ball rather than a spike).
-The cloth of the helmet was generally dark blue in colour, but a green version was worn by light infantry regiments and grey by several volunteer units.
+Most British line infantry (except fusilier and Scottish regiments) wore the helmet until 1902, when the khaki Service Dress was introduced.
+It was also worn by engineers, artillery (with a ball rather than a spike), and various administrative and other corps (again with a ball rather than a spike).
+The cloth of the helmet was generally dark blue, but a green version was worn by light infantry regiments and grey by several volunteer units.
 With the general adoption of khaki for field dress in 1903, the helmet became purely a full dress item, being worn as such until 1914.